 To me, painting is simply my medicine for modern life.
 I’ve worked in information technology for decades as a writer, and my artistic practice allows me to exercise right brain muscles after relying on my left brain all day long.
 After job responsibilities, home and family duties, and the growing stress of simply watching the news, there is nothing that provides more peace than painting.
 It’s my hope that my work communicates that same sense of peace back to the viewer.

-While I mainly work with oil paint on wood, I struggle with the potential impact of these materials on the environment.
-This concern has lead me to rethink the surfaces I paint on, and I find myself using architectural salvage instead of mass produced panels.
-I’ve also begun experimenting with watercolors, though they’ll never match the textural pleasure that oils bring me.
+While I mainly work with oil paint on wood panels and canvas, I struggle with the potential impact of these materials on the environment.
+This concern has lead me to rethink the surfaces I paint on, and I find myself returning to paper and simple inks more often.

 November 2019: Bristol Cliffs Cafe, Bristol, VT.